81 Important agile terminologies you need to know

 41. Points

-Agile teams frequently use units other than the time-honored “man-hours” to communicate estimations.
+Agile teams frequently use units other than the time-honored “person hours” to communicate estimations.
 “Story points” are probably the most common unit.

 A product backlog lists new features, improvements to current products, bug repairs, infrastructure changes, and other tasks that a team can deliver to meet a given goal.